zsoltmester/saturn/README.md

 - Support iPad devices and iPhones' landscape mode
 - User onboarding
 - Improve feed editor screen: search, preview and select the source
-- Make texts selectable on the news screen
+- Create a launch screen

 #### News providers and sources

 - Eliminate the links on Twitter texts
-- Include replies on Twitter
 - Integrate Instagram
 - Support more on Reddit, other then a subreddit's hot